flowroute/flowroute-numbers-php/README.md

 ||	`state`- The US state or Canadian province or territory in which the NPANXX is located.</ol>|

-### TelephoneNumbersController<a name=telephoneno></a>
+### TelephoneNumbersController<a name=telephoneno></a>(.\flowroute-numbers-php\src\Controllers)

-The TelephoneNumbersController supports all of the methods necessary to purchase and manage a Flowroute number.
-Methods must be added to a PHP file and that file run from a command line.
-For example, you can create a **telephone.php** file contains the following information:
+The TelephoneNumbersController contains the methods necessary to purchase and manage a Flowroute number.
+The following shows a sample file named **telephone.php** file, which invokes the Controller's methods:

 	<?php